 December 1st is World Aids Day.
-Every year, I get out my red ribbon pin, and put it on in acknowledgement and remembrance.
+Every year, I get out my red ribbon pin, and put it on in acknowledgment and remembrance.
 But in reality, I remember every single day.
 I have watched people I love die slowly from this horrible disease, and know that others I cherish still live with it.
 I have not forgotten.
 It is impossible for me to forget.
 I think about the wonderful people both here and now gone, every day.

 Unfortunately, at least in the US, the AIDS crisis has taken a back seat to other issues in the public eye.
 It has not gone away.
 The drugs have gotten better, but there is no cure.
 Lack of attention means that people are still becoming infected.
 In other parts of the world, the crisis has reached epidemic proportions, leaving millions to die needlessly because they don’t have access to education or the type of medicine we have here in the US.
 The disease also makes millions of children orphans.